datahub-project/datahub/datahub-web-react/README.md

 The `src` dir of the app is broken down into the following modules

-**conf** - Stores global configuration flags that can be referenced across the app.
+**conf** - Stores global

+guration flags that can be referenced across the app.
 For example, the number of search results shown per page, or the placeholder text in the search bar box.
 It serves as a location where levels for functional configurability should reside.